 Tom King and his brother-in-law, Chet Kelley, co-wrote a song called "Time Won't Let Me" and recorded it on their own.
 The song blended the group's core sound to brass and horn sections in what was a fairly complex arrangement.
 On the strength of the recording, the group was signed by Capitol Records, but the label insisted that the band take a new name.
 King had been forced to abandon Pama Records, the label for which the Starfires had cut a dozen tunes and was owned by his uncle, who accused his nephew of being an "outsider" to the family.
 "Time Won't Let Me" was issued in January of 1966, rising to #5 on the Billboard Hot 100 and selling over a million copies.
 An infectious slice of classic American Pop, it introduced a series of similarly excellent Top 40 songs, that included "Girl in Love" which went to #21 in the Summer of 1966.

-By the spring of 1966, Capitol was ready for the group to record their debut album and Tom King called up Jimmy Fox, who had been the drummer for a slightly earlier line-up of the Starfires, to play on those sessions.
+By the Spring of that year, Capitol was ready for the group to record their debut album and Tom King called up Jimmy Fox, who had been the drummer for a slightly earlier line-up of The Starfires, to play on those sessions.
 Fox had left the group to attend college, but he came back to play on the album.
-In the wake of his brief reunion with his bandmates, Fox decided to forego college in favour of forming a band of his own, which would find their own success as the James Gang.
+In the wake of his brief reunion with his band mates, Fox decided to forego college in favor of forming a band of his own, which would find their own success as The James Gang.

 For More, Be Sure To Read Gary James' Interview With Sonny Geraci